zarify/processing/README.md

 - Each arc's radius is determined by the word length
 - Each arc's length is determined by its popularity within the body of text

-It might be interesting to develop this a little bit further and remove stop words before creating the visual.
+Stop words are ignored at ingestion time to try and make the comparison a little bit more interesting.

 ![img](pics/visualise.png)